wangsamu/ecommerce_react_firebase/README.md

-e-commerce web app using react, redux, styled-components, firebase and graphQL.
+An e-commerce website build with react, redux and firebase.

-Adding Stripe to the App: